Kettlebell Sumo Deadlift

 1. 1

-Stand with your feet wider than shoulder-width apart, toes pointing slightly outward.
-Place the kettlebell between your feet.
+Stand with your feet wider than shoulder-width apart, toes pointed slightly outward, with a kettlebell centered between your feet.

 2. 2